 Q: Can I commission a custom-painted door on Santa Maria Street?

 A: Some artists may offer custom commissions.
-If you’re interested in a personalised painted door or artwork, it’s recommended to inquire directly with local artists or galleries.
+If you’re interested in a personalised painted door or artwork, you should enquire directly with local artists or galleries.

 Q: Are there any restrictions on photographing the painted doors on Santa Maria Street?